artur-ciocanu/launch.en/help/extension-dev/third-party-libraries.md

 >[!NOTE]
 >
->While the examples below use action types for demonstration purposes, you can apply the same principles to any function that loads the tags library on your site.
+>While the examples below use action types for demonstration purposes, you can apply the same principles to any function that loads the tag library on your site.

 The following methods are covered: